josephharrisonbraze/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_editor_blocks.md

 ---

-# Drag & Drop Editor Blocks
+# Drag & drop editor blocks

 Editor blocks are the various blocks available in the Drag & Drop Editor under the 'Content' section.
 This section includes a series of tiles that represent the different kinds of content you can use in your message.
 More will become available in the future.